Is your grocery budget out of control? Find out how to save money on groceries with proven strategies. No coupons required.

 I am very frugal by nature and try very hard to pinch my pennies on just about everything.
 Our house is furnished with used items.
 We do a lot of DIY home projects.
-All our kids' clothing are hand-me-downs.
+All our kids' clothing is hand-me-downs.
 We cloth diapered our kids.
-And I make almost all of my toiletries and cleaning supplies.
 Frugal I am!
-The food budget is no exception to the rule.
-I like to spend $100 a week on food and toiletries for our family of four.
+I like to spend $100 a week or less on food and toiletries for our family of four.
 This also includes eating out.
 We could do it for less, but this is where we feel most comfortable.
 Any extra is fun spending money or savings for something special.
 You better believe I try to save that extra cash!
 Here are my best tips on how to keep the grocery budget in check so you can afford healthy food for your family.

-I don't bother with a lot of strange ingredients and strange “super foods.”
+I don't bother with a lot of strange ingredients and strange "superfoods."
 Most of those types of expensive obscure foods sit in my pantry and fridge unused and wasted.
-I'm not saying never try anything new, but for the most part I stick to simple meals using simple ingredients.
+I'm not saying try anything new, but for the most part, I stick to simple meals using simple ingredients.
 Civilization has been kept healthy for thousands of years on simple food.
 I trust the same to be true for my family.
 I like to have protein, carbohydrates, and fat in every meal with lots of healthy vegetables.
-A pot of beans, a roasted chicken, simple roasted vegetables, stewed greens, and lentil soup all are very humble foods, but incredibly delicious and satisfying.
+A pot of beans, a roasted chicken, simple roasted frozen vegetables, stewed greens, and lentil soup all are very humble foods, but incredibly delicious and satisfying.

 If you want to save money, meal plan.
 If I don't have a plan, I spend WAY too much and then have a bunch of random ingredients that don't go together and then still I end up eating out.
-Here is a post on how I meal plan.
 Again, keeping it simple is key.
-After you meal plan, make a list and STICK TO IT!
+After your meal plan, make a list and STICK TO IT!
 Impulse purchases are where you get in trouble and really jack up the bill.

 Sauces, gravies, stocks and broth, breads, smoothies, yogurt, kefir, condiments, snack items, etc. are all common grocery items that can jack up the cost of food.
 They can easily be made at home with ingredients in your well-stocked pantry.
 Get to learn the art of cooking from scratch and making something out of nothing.
 My mom was great at this!